How to make a Pop Up Card General Instructions

 In general, to make a pop up card, follow these basic steps:

 - Find a card design you like or want to make.
-You can search for templates with google, or you can find a template for any occasion here: Pop Up Card Templates.
+You can find a template for any occasion here: Pop Up Card Templates.

 - Choose the card stock you would like to make the popup card with.
 Most cards have an inside card and an outside card backing.
 65lb card stock works best.